madariss5/BLACKSKY-MDV5/HEROKU-DEPLOYMENT-GUIDE.md

 4. Click "View" to open your app dashboard
 5. Follow the instructions to scan the QR code

-### Option 2: Docker-based Deployment
+### Option 2: Using Procfile (Worker Process)

-This method uses the Heroku Container Registry for greater reliability and environment control.
+This method uses our optimized Procfile configuration for greater reliability:

 1. Clone this repository:
    ```bash